matisku/rancher-catalog/templates/owncloud/README.md

 * MariaDB Database + Sidekick with storage

 ## Info
-* In default ownCloud stack will create "owncloud" MySQL database with owncloud user.
+* In default ownCloud stack will create "owncloud" MySQL database with root user.
 * Once ownCloud will start, make sure you setup correct information in setup page.

 ## First Run